rschick/cloud-chat/README.md

 - first use experience: search for users on map
 - small screen responsive layout
 - github actions, deploy to prod
+- refactor backend to use typescript and a data layer
+- handle errors when fetching data/state
+- go to user conversation if it exists when clicking on user